zefciu/Elephantoplasty/README.rst

    The ORM should guess all the obvious things, but allow to override them.
 #.
 Where possible use pythonic EAFP strategy.
 If database seems to be not
    in sync with ORM try to migrate.
+#.
+The interaction with persistent objects should be as seamless and
+   pythonic as possible

 DONE
 -----------------